Northern Pacific Railway: Jay Cooke takes control

 For the next six years, backers of the road struggled to find financing.
-Though John Gregory Smith succeeded Perham as president on January 5, 1865, groundbreaking did not take place until February 15, 1870, at Carlton, Minnesota, 25 mi west of Duluth, Minnesota.
-The backing and promotions of famed financier Jay Cooke in the summer of 1870 brought the first real momentum to the company.
+Though John Gregory Smith, succeeded Perham as second president on January 5, 1865, groundbreaking did not take place until February 15, 1870, at Carlton, Minnesota, 25 mi west of Duluth (on Lake Superior, the westernmost port of the Great Lakes).
+The backing and promotions of famed New York City / Wall Street financier Jay Cooke, in the summer of 1870 brought the first real momentum to the railway company.

-Over the course of 1871, the Northern Pacific pushed westward from Minnesota into present-day North Dakota.
+Over the course of 1871, the Northern Pacific pushed westward from Minnesota into the Dakota Territory (in the present-day state of North Dakota).
 Surveyors and construction crews had to maneuver through swamps, bogs, and tamarack forests.
 The difficult terrain and insufficient funding delayed by six months the construction phase in Minnesota.
-The NP also began building its line north from Kalama, Washington Territory, on the Columbia River outside of Portland, Oregon, towards Puget Sound.
-Four small construction engines were purchased, the Minnetonka, Itaska, Ottertail and St. Cloud, the first of which was shipped to Kalama by ship around Cape Horn.
-In Minnesota, the Lake Superior and Mississippi Railroad completed construction of its 155 mi line stretching from Saint Paul to Lake Superior at Duluth in 1870.
-It was leased to the Northern Pacific in 1876 and was eventually absorbed by the Northern Pacific.
-The North Coast Limited was the Northern Pacific's flagship train and the Northern Pacific itself was built along the trail first blazed by Lewis and Clark.
+The N.P. also began building its line north from Kalama, Washington Territory, on the Columbia River just outside of Portland, Oregon, towards the Puget Sound.
+Four small construction locomotive engines were purchased, the Minnetonka, Itaska, Ottertail and St. Cloud, the first of which was transported via ship to Kalama around Cape Horn.
+In Minnesota, the Lake Superior and Mississippi Railroad completed construction of its 155 mi line stretching from Saint Paul east to Lake Superior at Duluth in 1870.
+It was leased to the Northern Pacific line in 1876 and was eventually absorbed by the Northern Pacific.
+The famed North Coast Limited was the Northern Pacific's flagship passenger train, and the railroad itself was built along the trail blazed by the Lewis and Clark expedition exploring the new Louisiana Purchase and the further American West in 1804 and 1805.

-The Northern Pacific reached Fargo, Dakota Territory (now North Dakota), early in June 1872.
-The following year, in June 1873, the N.P. reached the shores of the Missouri River, at Edwinton (now Bismarck) D.T.
-In the west, the track extended 25 mi north from Kalama.
-Surveys were carried out in North Dakota protected by 600 troops under General Winfield Scott Hancock.
-Headquarters and shops were established in Brainerd, Minnesota, a town named for the President John Gregory Smith's wife Anna Elizabeth Brainerd.
-A severe stock market crash and financial collapse after 1873, led by the Credit Mobilier Scandal and the Union Pacific Railroad fraud, stopped further railroad building for twelve years.
+The Northern Pacific reached Fargo, Dakota Territory (now North Dakota) on the border between Dakota Territory and Minnesota early in June 1872.
+The following year, in June 1873, the N.P. reached the shores of the upper Missouri River at Edwinton, Dakota Territory (now Bismark, the state capital of North Dakota).
+In the west sector, the N.P. track extended 25 mi north from Kalama.
+Surveys were carried out in the Dakota Territory protected by 600 troops of the horse cavalry of the United States Army, under command of Civil War hero General Winfield Scott Hancock.

+Fabricating shops and foundries were established in Brainerd, Minnesota, a town named by the N.P. second President John Gregory Smith for his father-in-law, Lawrence Brainerd, a close friend and colleague.
+The Railway also established its first temporary offices and headquarters there.
+A severe stock market crash and financial collapse in the East after 1873, led by the Credit Mobilier Scandal and the Union Pacific Railroad stock fraud, caused a nationwide economic recession and financial panic in New York City's Wall Street financial district, stopping further railroad building for twelve years during the latter 1870s and early 1880s.